bilalmkhan/bilalmkhan.github.io/_posts/2021-04-14-toronto-bike-share-covid-bigquery-datastudio.md

 **First, there were half a million more bike-share trips in 2020 compared to 2019 which is a 10 percent increase.
 Nearly all of the increase in bike-share trips came from Casual Members who are short-term, recreational users of the service.**

 While the number of bike-share trips for Annual Members remained unchanged, the number of trips by short-term users almost doubled from 580K in 2019 to 1 million in 2020.
-This was probably helped by Toronto's [ActiveTO](https://www.toronto.ca/home/covid-19/covid-19-protect-yourself-others/covid-19-reduce-virus-spread/covid-19-activeto/) initiative.
+This increase in demand for short-term, recreational use of BikeShareTO was probably driven by people using cycling to exercise and get some fresh air during the lockdown and helped by Toronto's [ActiveTO](https://www.toronto.ca/home/covid-19/covid-19-protect-yourself-others/covid-19-reduce-virus-spread/covid-19-activeto/) initiative

 <iframe width="600" height="450" src="https://datastudio.google.com/embed/reporting/ddceadbc-02e2-49a9-9766-fbf96b84c615/page/XkoCC" frameborder="0" style="border:0" allowfullscreen></iframe>